Head and neck pain needs a classification system to determine just how bad it is.

 It still astonishes me how often I have a new patient with a cervical spine problem of several decades duration who has never consulted a chiropractor.
 Fifty years ago I can understand; there weren't too many DCs around in those days.

-But to have been suffering with head neck pain, gulping down prodigious quantities of pills that are known to poison the kidneys, or just suffering in misery, makes absolutely no sense when science proves so conclusively what causes headache.
+But to have been suffering all those years, gulping down prodigious quantities of pills that are known to poison the kidneys, or just suffering in misery, makes absolutely no sense when science proves so conclusively what causes migraine, for example.

 Almost everyone will have head neck pain periodically.

 Why?
 For many reasons, but not least that there are few of us who have not had a car accident, fallen down the stairs or taken a tumble from a horse or bicycle.
 Getting out of bed in the morning is dangerous but there's only one thing more dangerous; not arising from your slumbers.

 This page was last updated by Dr Barrie Lewis on 9th May, 2021.